RockefellerArchiveCenter/project_electron/content/components.md

     <h3>
       <a href="https://github.com/RockefellerArchiveCenter/zodiac">zodiac</a>
     </h3>
-    <p>An API Gateway with a user interface to manage system interactions</p>
+    <p>An API gateway and administration interface for Project Electron microservices, managed via a message queue</p>
   </div>
 </div>